 The world needs to find a range of ways to reduce carbon emissions and one approach is to protect and restore natural ecosystems that can absorb carbon dioxide, such as forests, grasslands and wetlands.
 This is known as nature-based solutions.

-Nature-based solutions, or natural climate solutions, are projects which protect, transform or restore these natural ecosystems so that nature can absorb more CO2 emissions from the atmosphere.
+Ecosystems like forests, grasslands or wetlands naturally remove carbon dioxide (CO2) from the atmosphere every year.
+And nature-based solutions, or natural climate solutions, are projects which protect, transform or restore these natural ecosystems so that they can absorb even more CO2 emissions from the atmosphere.

 But these projects can also have extra benefits such as offering alternative sources of income to local communities, improving soil productivity, cleaning air and water, and maintaining biodiversity.